-Guadalajara, the capital of the state of Jalisco, has served as one of the strongest cultural centers in Mexico since colonial times.
+Medical Tourism in Mexico has Guadalajara growing significantly.
+As the capital of the state of Jalisco, has served as one of the strongest cultural centers in Mexico since colonial times.
 As the second largest city in Mexico, Guadalajara’s cultural wealth has taken on an important role in the social, professional and economic sectors.
 Many well-known Mexican symbols such as tequila and mariachi music are considered to have their origin in Guadalajara.

 Beyond the rich culture of Guadalajara, lies a city that is quickly becoming known for it’s universities and medical education.
 Guadalajara boosts three large and respected medical schools in the area, and thus qualified medical surgeons.